-Born in Swindon, Wiltshire on 9th June 1997, Meg grew up as an expat across Asia and the Middle East as well as here in England.
-She was lucky enough to have members of family working as leading advertising agency executives and travelled the world with her family to follow the evolving global marketing scene - naturally, growing up in that environment has meant that she has been associated with various ads, packaging imagery, and photo shoots.
+Born in Wiltshire, Meg grew up in Asia and the Middle East as well as here in England.
+She was lucky enough to have members of family working as leading advertising agency executives and travelled the world with her family to follow the evolving global marketing scene.

 Meg began acting at a young age in shows put on by her ballet school, before attending schools in Hong Kong, Dubai and South West England and performing in amateur stage productions such as Little Shop of Horrors, Les Misérables & The Curious Incident of the Dog in the Night-time.